SoftengPoliTo/generate-ci/README.md

 To see the list of supported commands, run: `ci-generate --help`

-Each command has an optional argument to define a license and an optional argument to override the project name instead of using the last component of the project-path.
- The default value for the license argument is `MIT`.
+Each command has:
+- An optional argument to define the license of a project (default: `MIT`)
+- An optional argument to set up the branch name (default: `main`)

 ### cargo

 ```
-$ ci-generate cargo [--docker-image-description DESCRIPTION] [ --lib --ci] [--license LICENSE --name NAME --branch GITHUB_BRANCH] project-path
+$ ci-generate cargo [--docker-image-description DESCRIPTION] [ --lib --ci] [--license LICENSE --branch GITHUB_BRANCH] --name NAME project-path
 ```

-The argument `--docker-image-description` is an optional field that accepts any string type.
+The optional `--docker-image-description` argument sets up the description of a Docker image.
-When `--lib` and `--ci` options are not provided, by default, the binary will be created similar to the `cargo new` command output.
+If `--lib` and `--ci` arguments are not inserted, by default, a newly `cargo` project is created through the `cargo new` command.
-If the `--lib` option is enabled, the tool generates a library project.
+If the `--lib` option is enabled, the tool generates a `Rust` library project.
-When the `--ci` option is enabled, the tool produces only the CI files.
+If the `--ci` option is enabled, the tool produces only Continuous Integration files.
-If both the `--lib` and `--ci` options are enabled, then the CI files will be prioritized, and only CI files will be generated.
+If both `--lib` and `--ci` options are enabled, Continuous Integration is prioritized, so only its files are generated.

 ### maven

 ```
-$ ci-generate maven [--license LICENSE --name NAME --branch GITHUB_BRANCH] project-group project-path
+$ ci-generate maven [--license LICENSE --branch GITHUB_BRANCH] --name NAME project-group project-path
 ```

 ### meson

 ```
-$ ci-generate meson [--kind meson-project-kind] [--license LICENSE --name NAME --branch GITHUB_BRANCH] project-path
+$ ci-generate meson [--kind meson-project-kind] [--license LICENSE --branch GITHUB_BRANCH] --name NAME project-path
 ```

 Admitted values for the `kind` argument: